konomu/pyaa-firmware/readme.md

 pyaa is a

 * Keyboard Maintainer: [konomu](https://github.com/konomu)
-* Hardware Supported: Pro Micro and variants (Elite C, nice!nano, etc.)
+* Hardware Supported: Pro Micro and variants
 * Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):